Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-7EM97GvjRGY.md

 ### Transcript

-> will you guys be hiding more stuff throughout the world for the story mode i believe so hannah hannah is mischievous she does stuff
+> will you guys be hiding more stuff throughout the world for the story mode I believe so hannah hannah is mischievous she does stuff